 In March I put a tweet out suggesting a Zoom call with other people who were struggling with isolation from COVID, a woman in California said sure and it's snowballed from there to now hosting it every week averaging 25 to 30 people from 8 to 9 different countries each week.

 I'm a plant scientist, studying for a PhD in Environmental Science.
-I started Study Group shortly after my ADHD diagnosis, as a way of supporting other neurodivergent adults who, like me, needed structure and accountability while working from home during the Covid pandemic.
+I founded the ND Co-Working Group shortly after my ADHD diagnosis, as a way of supporting other neurodivergent adults who, like me, needed structure and accountability while working from home during the Covid pandemic.

-I have been treated unsuccessfully for depression and/or anxiety.
-I started to suspect ADHD in 2017 and finally sought a diagnosis in 2019.
+Having been treated unsuccessfully for depression and anxiety, I started to suspect ADHD in 2017 and was finally diagnosed in 2020.
 Having the diagnosis has been like finding a part of myself that was missing.
 I'm finally learning to love and accept myself as I am.